 - 3.)
 Should I use Consumer Credit Counseling?

-Besides using a loan to pay off debt, you can use a consumer credit counseling program which won’t negatively affect your credit score.
+Besides using a loan to pay off debt, you can use a consumer credit counseling program that won’t negatively affect your credit score.
 However, this is another program that offers only partial savings.

 More information on Consumer Credit Counseling